 It’s no secret—the desert is my happy place.
 It just holds an impossibly dreamy magic that I can’t get enough of.
 So when my clients express an interest in shooting in the desert, I’m 100% so there.
 There are always new and wonderful nooks and crannies to go and explore, but it never hurts to have a start point, so I thought I’d put together a helpful list of places that are a great choice for capturing a little bit of desert delight.
+I’m specifically referring to the regions to the east in Southern California, largely surrounding Palm Springs, up to Joshua Tree and the Mojave, down through Anza and the Salton Sea.

-Note that with the spread of locations in the desert, not all choices may be possible to combine.
+Note that with the spread of these locations in the desert, not all choices may be possible to combine.
 However, many of these spots are pretty unique and compelling and really don’t need to necessarily be paired with more than one place since they’re huge and expansive and full of wonder.
 So have a look below and see if anything strikes your fancy!

 Location: About one hour northeast of Palm Springs